John D. Bellamy: NC State Senate

+Wilmington massacre participation and Red Shirt associations

+In 1898, he participated in the municipal-level coup d'etat in Wilmington, NC.
+He and others forced Wilmington's elected mayor, aldermen and chief of police to resign.

-He was elected to the North Carolina Senate in 1900, amid the widespread voter fraud and intimidation tactics of the Wilmington Insurrection of 1898.
+Bellamy was elected as a Democrat to the 56th United States Congress in 1898, amid widespread voter fraud and intimidation of black voters that accompanied the Wilmington Insurrection of 1898.
 Wilmington lawyer William Henderson was one of many targeted in the insurrection and wrote of Bellamy: "[He] walks cheerfully to his seat over broken homes, broken hearts, disappointed lives, dead husbands and fathers, the trampled rights of freedmen and not one word of condemnation is heard."
+A letter by an African-American on November 13, 1898 identifies Bellamy as one of the leaders of a street mob that had destroyed much property in the African-American part of town three days earlier.

+His election was contested by Oliver H. Dockery.
+But the appeal was unsuccessful.

+Before the election Bellamy met in his office a group of Red Shirts, a "paramilitary arm of the Democratic Party" who sought to further dissuade black voting and to this end were planning to lynch the editor of the Wilmington Daily Record.
+There they were welcomed and "enjoyed a drink".
+Bellamy dissuaded the lynching plan but favoured punitive measures against the publication for its writing on interracial relationships.
+When Manly was forced to flee the town before the election, Bellamy declared "Wilmington has been rid of the vilest slanderer in North Carolina."

+Later years

-Bellamy served one term before being elected as a Democrat to the 56th United States Congress; he was re-elected once more, serving until 1903, and was unsuccessful in gaining a third term.
+Bellamy was re-elected to the U.S. Congress, serving until 1903.
+He was unsuccessful in gaining a third term.
 Bellamy was also a delegate to the 1892, 1908, and 1920 Democratic National Conventions.

 After leaving Congress, he returned to his law practice in Wilmington.
 Among his clients were the Seaboard Air Line Railway, the Southern Bell Telephone Co., and the Western Union Telegraph Co.
 In 1932, Governor Angus McLean appointed him a commissioner from North Carolina to the celebration of the two-hundredth anniversary of the birth of George Washington.
 Bellamy died in Wilmington in 1942.

 Bellamy published Memoirs of an Octogenarian in 1942; this self-published memoir has become a valuable primary source for historians studying late nineteenth-century North Carolina history, politics, and law, and in particular the Wilmington Insurrection of 1898.